Embracing the Enemy: Model

-\paragraph{Implementable Contracts.} Because a contract needs to be incentive compatible by definition, each player must prefer to choose the policy the contract prescribes over his or her best deviation.
-If agent $k$ complies with contract $C$'s recommendation, $y_k(h)$, at a given history $h$, he will choose policy $y_k(h)$, and if he chooses $y_k(h)$, he will expect an on-path continuation value $w_k(C,h')$.
-If, on the contrary, he deviates---for example, by picking his preferred policy, $\theta_k$---he is punished with the worst possible continuation value, which we denote by $\alpha_k$.\footnote{Simple penal codes \'a la \citet{abreu1988theory} suffice in our setting because information is perfect.} Formally, a policy $y$ is enforceable for $k$ within contract $C$ at history $h$ if and only if
+\paragraph{Implementable Contracts.} A contract describes an equilibrium of the game.
+It must, therefore, be incentive compatible.
+Parties should prefer choosing the policy prescribed by the contract over their best deviation.
+If party $k$ complies with contract $C$'s recommendation, $y_k(h)$, at a history $h$, he will choose policy $y_k(h)$, and then expect an on-path continuation payoff $w_k(C,h)$.
+If, on the contrary, he deviates---e.g., by picking his preferred policy, $y_k=\theta_k$---we switch to his \text{penal code} \citep{abreu1988theory}.
+Party $k$'s continuation payoff from entering his own penal code is $\underline{w}_k$.\footnote{Note that $k$'s penal code is a contract, $C^k$, in itself.
+We use the shorthand $w^k\equiv w(C^k)$ to describe $C^k$'s payoff vector.
+Each player has their own penal code and $j$'s expected payoff from entering $k$'s penal code is $w^k_j$.
+To emphasize that $w_k^k$ is indeed $k$'s worst continuation payoff we use $w_k^k\equiv\underline{w}_k$.
+Simple penal codes that only condition on the (last) deviator's identity suffice because information is perfect.} Hence, a policy $y$ is enforceable for $k$ within contract $C$ at history $h$ if and only if

 Following \citet{levin2003relational}, we refer to \eqref{Eq Agent DEC} as $k$'s \emph{dynamic enforcement constraint}.
-If it holds with equality, we say that $k$'s \eqref{Eq Agent DEC} binds.
 A necessary condition for a strategy profile to be a contract is that \eqref{Eq Agent DEC} holds at all histories.
 If the principal has commitment power, the condition is also sufficient.

-In contrast to the classical contracting literature, termination is not a possible punishment because (i) agents cannot leave the organization and (ii) the principal has limited commitment power.
-Instead, the response to a deviation is a contract itself, and thus $\alpha_k$ is a nontrivial object.
-For example, in the commitment case, any agent is maximally punished by $P$ promising unconditional full endorsement to the nondeviator, which results in complete polarization in the agents' choices, $y_L=0$ and $y_R=1$.\footnote{To ease exposition, we drop the history notation when we mean ``for all on-path histories that satisfy a certain condition,'' usually indicated by sub- or superscript.
-For example, by $y_k$ we mean ``for all on-path histories (within the punishment contract) in which $k$ is the leading agent.''} In the noncommitment case, punishments become more sophisticated.